BCarlson1512/C-Minus-Compiler/checkpoint-1/README.md

 - Conor Roberts

 Semester: W23
-Current milestone: 1
+Current milestone: 2

 ## Acknowledgements/Assumptions

+- This program has a couple of kinks within it
+- Within the symbol table/parser we do not pick up global variables, but global arrays work fine
+- Functions work, function protos dont
+-

 ## Documentation/Testing

 - Refer to docs folder
+- M1
   - Testing can be seen under `testing_plan.md`
+- M2
+  - Refer to  M2_Report

 ## Build/Run